 Tholoi probably have their origin in Africa, where similar spirit houses or huts are seen in tribal villages, housing the remains and thus the ghosts of their ancestors.
 The idea probably came to Greece by way of Libya.
 The hole at the top is said to allow the soul to depart.

 The Tholos here is locked and it has not been possible to enter it for many years, although I am told that at one time the padlock was simply draped around the gate and was actually open.

-Although they look resonably well centred, both the doorway and the aperture above it are not exactly true to the axis of the Tholos behind it, which suggests that these openings were not part of the original design and a later Roman addition.
+Although they look reasonably well centred, both the doorway and the aperture above it are not exactly true to the axis of the circular Tholos behind it, which suggests that these openings were not part of the original design and a later Roman addition.

 There is also a Greek Tholos at Cuma nearby, about which little is known.
 Built with similar cyclopean blocks to those used in the Greek Temple at Baia.

 I have been told that this tomb is actually quite small in size, but I have no details.

 The suspended floor, part of which still exists, shows this to have been a room heated by hot steam – a sudatorium or sweat room.